Keywords: TQM, track deviation, shaded area

 unstacked area chart series to create the bands

 shown in Figure 1 comes from Jon Peltier.
+He is a regular contributor

+to the Excel newsgroups.
 The basic idea is to use a

 combination chart, with unstacked area chart